fluent/fluentd-docs-gitbook/deployment/system-config.md

 |:-------|:--------|:--------|
 | string | nil     | 0.14.0  |

-Specifies the file permission in octal format.
+Specifies the file permission in the octal format.

 ### `dir_permission`